 There are many fabulous Paxos beaches.
 But let’s face it – who wants to waste any of their Paxos holidays time on a substandard beach?
-That’s why I have curated the best Paxos Beaches for you (you’re welcome!) and gotten it down to the top 3.
+That’s why I have curated the best Paxos Greece Beaches for you and gotten it down to the top 3.

 1. Erimitis Beach

-The water gets deep fast and the waves can be rough so this is a beach better suited to more experienced swimmers.
+The water at this Paxos beach gets deep fast and the waves can be rough so this is a beach better suited to more experienced swimmers.

 Erimitis beach is also one of the best places to watch the sunset on Paxos and capture some classic Paxos images.
 And the best place to do so is at the lovely lovely Erimitis Bar & Restaurant.
-Talk about a drink with a view!
-The bar and restaurant sit on the clifftop with amazing views.
+Talk about a drink with a view.
+This Paxos bar and restaurant sit on the clifftop with amazing views.

-The menu is modern European with seafood (of course!), meat and pasta.
+The menu at this restaurant in Paxos is modern European with seafood (of course!), meat and pasta.
 Do note that Erimitis only opens at 4 pm so this isn’t a lunch option.
 There are no other facilities on Erimitis beach so if you are visiting during the day you will need to bring your own supplies.